sihan010/java-challenge/README.md

 ### How to use this spring-boot project

+- Clone this repository
+- CD into the project
 - Install packages with `mvn package`
 - Run `mvn spring-boot:run` for starting the application (or use your IDE)